 CARS.COM — Take a second and try to imagine what seat in your car, truck or SUV is the safest in a crash.
 OK, let’s clarify: Which rear passenger seat is the safest?
 The ones with side impact airbags?

 Nope, it’s the one in the middle.
 At least, it usually is.
 But not always.

-Here’s the exception: Older cars have only a lap belt in the center, while the outboard belts are conventional three-pointers.
-Most models built in the past five years have a three-point belt in the middle, and the shoulder element adds significant safety value — so much that if you get into a car without one, you’re better off sitting in an outboard seat, Rader said.
+Here’s the exception: Older cars have only a lap belt in the center, while the outboard seat belts are conventional three-pointers.
+Most models built in the past five years have a three-point seat belt in the middle, and the shoulder element adds significant safety value — so much that if you get into a car without one, you’re better off sitting in an outboard seat, Rader said.

-Though the middle rear seat is best, Rader said any seat with a proper three-point belt should be safe enough.
+Though the middle rear seat is best, Rader said any vehicle seat with a proper three-point belt should be safe enough.
 Our advice: If you don’t mind the inconvenience, sit in the middle.
 But if you want an outboard spot, don’t sweat it — just make sure that wherever you end up, you buckle up.

 Cars.com’s Editorial department is your source for automotive news and reviews.
 In line with Cars.com’s long-standing ethics policy, editors and reviewers don’t accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com’s advertising, sales and sponsored content departments.